Perfect USA Trips for Seniors Over 60: Expert Guide for 2026

 Boosts mental and physical health

-Physical activity naturally increases during travel.
-Surprisingly, 60% of people report getting more exercise while traveling than at home.
-This matters because older adults who stay physically active have lower rates of:
+You naturally move more while traveling.
+About 60% of people report getting more exercise on trips than at home.
+Older adults who stay active have lower rates of high blood pressure, heart disease, stroke, and some cancers.

 - High blood pressure